Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 If you have a valid license place your `.lic` file in the `configuration_files/licenses` folder before running the playbook.

-> NOTE: You can also [upload a license](https://docs.alfresco.com/content-services/latest/admin/license/) via the Admin Console once the system is running.
+> NOTE: You can also [upload a license][upload-license] via the Admin Console once the system is running.

 ### Secrets management